Arkkis/Trilogy-ASI-Script/examples/streamerbot/README.md

    - **Value**: Duration in milliseconds (e.g., `60000` for 60 seconds)
 3. If not set, defaults to 30 seconds (30000 ms)

+### 6. Using Effect Name in Automation

+After an effect is triggered, the effect name is automatically stored in global variables that you can use in other Streamer.bot actions:

+- **`ChaosModLastEffectName`** - The display name of the last triggered effect (e.g., "Weather Change", "Spawn Vehicle")
+- **`ChaosModLastEffectID`** - The internal ID of the last triggered effect (e.g., "effect_weather")

+**Example Usage:**

+1. Create a follow-up action that reads `ChaosModLastEffectName`
+2. Use it in chat messages, TTS, OBS text sources, etc.
+3. Example: Send a chat message saying "Effect triggered: {ChaosModLastEffectName}"

 ## Usage Examples

 ### Basic Chat Command